janpetzold/mcu-battery-stress/README.md

 My device had the issue that it was never able to connect to the MNO via LTE initially.
 I had to nuke the flash file once, afterwards connecting worked rather quickly and remained stable ever since:

 https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html#resetting-flash-memory

+## WiFi
+As fallback in case of missing LTE connectivity a WiFi-based solution was built, see the `emqx` subdirectory.
+This uses the public broker from https://www.emqx.com/en/mqtt/public-mqtt5-broker.

+For subscribing a simple Python script `subscriber.py` was added that stores all received messages in an Azure Blob Storage.
+This script should run as systemd service, see its definition there as well.
+To set it up (also for reboot):

+    sudo systemctl enable mqtt_subscriber.service
+    sudo systemctl start mqtt_subscriber.service

+Get the logs

+    sudo journalctl -u mqtt_subscriber.service -f

 ## Results
 So in theory that should be the cinsumption based on the numbers I found in the [datasheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf / https://docs.sixfab.com/docs/sixfab-pico-lte-technical-details):